Gavsum/shopifySales/README.md

-# Shopify Cloropleth Map
+# Shopify Choropleth Map
-Simple cloropleth map rendering using Matplotlib and Basemap.
+Simple choropleth map rendering using Matplotlib and Basemap.
 ## Installation
 I will assume you already have pip & python 2.7 installed
 - make a project directory wherever you would like